jmlake569/cspm_automation/readme.md

 To customize the script, such as adding additional attributes to update in the report configuration, you can modify the payload in the `update_report_configuration` function.

----

-You can save this content in a `README.md` file.
-This will provide an overview and guidance for anyone who wants to use the script and is a Conformity customer.